 Society points to individuals and individuals create a society.

-Individuals need to dive into the issues and challenges, think more deeply about what we want to be remembered for and what we want to develop as communities who live an
+Individuals need to dive into the issues and challenges, think more deeply about what we want to be remembered for and what we want to develop as communities who live and work together.

 Individuals are human beings.
 We are humans, and we have the capacity to think, develop ideas, empathize, solve problems, show compassion, and lift our views to creating that shining city on a hill.